k25shen/Projects/README.md

 # Projects
-Some small projects I worked
+Some small projects I worked on